Love

 More subtly, it can be difficult to take the perspective of others, so important for loving those who have different points of view.
 While perspective-taking can be cultivated with practice, many of us find it difficult to walk in the shoes of another.
 Some of us find it challenging to “read the room” for cues and the quiet feedback that others provide.
 These types of capacities can be particularly difficult for people with “neurodiverse” brains, but imagining and trying to accept that others see the world differently from ourselves is extremely important for conflict resolution.

 Quite honestly, we might not even be aware of how our behaviors come across to others.
 Many of us rush through life, too busy to look up and clue into what’s going on around us.
 In our impatience, we dismiss people, honk our horns, and don’t make time to be kind.
-We often are completely oblivious to our own feelings, or want to deny our feelings.
+We’re often completely oblivious to our own feelings, or want to deny our feelings.
 If we aren’t aware and don’t slow the pace a bit, we miss opportunities to see the people who need our love and offer it.

 When Jesus told his disciples in Matthew 5:38-39 to turn the other cheek, he was offering something profound.
 It’s interesting that modern psychology illuminates Jesus’ brilliance about the struggles we face as humans and the benefits we might gain from learning to forgive.